 Provincial parks rules are in effect, so please keep your dog on a leash.

 There have also been changes to off highway vehicle (OHV) use in Castle Provincial Park.
 Most notably, no OHVs are permitted south of Carbondale River.
 For complete details, see Alberta Parks – Castle Provincial Park – OHV Use.

-Random camping is no longer permitted in the park, but you may still camp for free at 9 designated camping areas provided you complete and display a (free) permit.
-Download the map and permit from Alberta Parks here.
+Random camping is no longer permitted in the park, but you may still camp for $20/night at 8 designated camping areas (first come first served).
+For more information, visit Alberta Parks – Castle Provincial Park – Camping.

 Things to Do in Castle Provincial Park

 Hike, fish, paddle, picnic, or take part in an Alberta Parks interpretive program or guided hike!

 Hiking: There aren’t too many official (marked) hiking trails in Castle Provincial Park, so carry a map and compass/GPS.
 Some of the more popular trails are as follows: